gitextensions/gitextensions.pluginmanager/README.md

 ### Browsing for packages
 PluginManager integrated into Git Extensions filters packages with dependency on `GitExtensions.Extensibility`.
 This package is right now a kind of meta package and it is used to mark nuget packages intended as Git Extensions plugins.

-We are heading to use the official nuget.org feed to distribute plugin packages, but there is a bug (#67) which prevents us from using it.
-Right now it is recommended to use https://www.myget.org/F/neptuo-gitextensions/api/v2.

 ### Command line arguments
 PluginManager is designed to be a reusable tool to manage plugins distributed as nuget packages.
 This repository contains an integration package for Git Extensins.
 As a standalone application, PluginManager supports these command line arguments: